draxios/docs/for-establishing-it-ai-team.md

 ### Financial Opportunities

 1. **Operational Efficiency**: AI has the potential to automate repetitive and mundane tasks, reducing operational costs and minimizing human error.
-For example, JP Morgan's Contract Intelligence (COiN) platform uses AI to review legal documents, saving an estimated 360,000 hours of work annually.
+For example, JP Morgan’s Contract Intelligence (COiN) platform uses AI to review legal documents, saving an estimated 360,000 hours of work annually.
 Such automation not only cuts costs but also frees up human resources to focus on more strategic tasks, enhancing overall productivity.

 2. **Customer Experience**: AI-driven chatbots and virtual assistants can provide personalized and instant customer support, significantly improving client satisfaction and retention.
 Bank of America’s Erica chatbot, with over 15 million users, is a prime example, handling millions of customer queries effectively and efficiently.
 The adoption of similar AI technologies can transform our customer service operations, providing seamless and responsive support around the clock.